Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Status: The Citizen Initiative Act came into force on April 7, 2022.

 Ministry responsible: Justice and Solicitor General

-Bill 51: the Citizen Initiative Act gives Albertans a more direct role in the democratic system by enabling eligible voters to propose legislative, policy or constitutional action on issues that affect them.
+The Citizen Initiative Act (formerly Bill 51) gives Albertans a more direct role in the democratic system by enabling eligible voters to propose legislative, policy or constitutional action on issues that affect them.

 - proposed legislative and policy changes to the legislative assembly for consideration

 - proposed constitutional referendum questions to the provincial government

 To start this process, Albertans would apply to the Chief Electoral Officer for approval to create a petition.